SubconsciousCompute/seccomp-pledge/README.md

 - Use `seccompiler` as a high-level interface for defining `seccomp-bpf` filters
 - Serialize the syscall list and filter list into JSON objects using `serde` and save at current path for later reference
 - Install user-defined filters as BPF programs for current and child processes
-- Support for running in three modes: interactively as usual, non-interactively by directly supplying all necessary arguments during execution and via a Unix IPC socket as an API layer for communication
+- Support for running in three modes: interactively, non-interactively by directly supplying all necessary arguments during execution and via a Unix IPC socket as an API layer for communication
 - Optionally fetch Justine Tunney's Linux port of `pledge` from upstream or use the local version to wrap around command invocations
 - Provide intuitive prompts to simplify the process of constructing `seccomp` filters and selecting `pledge` promises and `unveil` path permissions